ikusalic/vagrant-go/README.md

 with some initial example settings.

 Example pipelines and more will be configured.
 The pipelines can be triggered with git push or manually.
-To do so, push something to `go_sf/test-repo`, the local bare git repository created in provisioning process.
+To do so, push something to `test-repo`, the local bare git repository created in provisioning process.

+All the interaction between host and VMs is happening through `/vagrant` directory on VMs that is shared folder for this repository on host (directory containing `Vagrantfile`).

 To push current repository's master, run:
 ~~~
-git push go_sf/test-repo master
+git push test-repo master
 ~~~

 The pipelines demonstrate some of the capabilities of _Go_: